nmasclans/Thermodynamics-Informed-Neural-Network-for-Thermophysics-Recovery-from-Turbulent-Flow-Velocity/README.md

-# NN-based inference in high-pressure transcritical turbulent channel flow
+# Thermodynamics-Informed Neural Network (TINN) framework for thermodynamic fields reconstruction from velocity data in high-pressure transcritical turbulent channel flow

 This repository contains TensorFlow models and utilities used to **learn/infer thermodynamic fields** in a high-pressure transcritical turbulent channel flow.
 The workflow is centered around a **multi-layer perceptron (MLP)** trained with either: